The following sections describe the application process in detail.

 Do I need to submit a portfolio or writing sample?

 It is recommended that applicants to the CDD program group submit a portfolio, however; it is not required.
-If you are applying to any other program group, please do not submit a portfolio or writing sample.
-They will not be reviewed.

 How many applications do you receive each year?